Kiyaku/SeriousEngineering/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Please mention the pack version when submitting a bug report, and any crash logs if applicable
+Please mention the pack version, and include any crash logs if applicable